Dental Assistant Salary Information

 Employment is expected to grow 36 percent from 2008 to 2018, which is much faster than the average for all occupations.
 In fact, dental assistants are expected to be among the fastest growing occupations over the 2008–18 projection period.
 Population growth, greater retention of natural teeth by middle-aged and older people, and an increased focus on preventative dental care for younger generations will fuel demand for dental services.
 Older dentists, who have been less likely to employ assistants or have employed fewer, are leaving the occupation and will be replaced by recent graduates, who are more likely to use one or more assistants.
 In addition, as dentists’ workloads increase, they are expected to hire more assistants to perform routine tasks, so that they may devote their own time to more complex procedures.

 Job prospects should be excellent, as dentists continue to need the aid of qualified dental assistants.
+We have placed assistants with Memorial Dentists, Katy, Sugar Land, Galleria Area, as well as out of town.
 There will be many opportunities for entry-level positions, but some dentists prefer to hire experienced assistants, those who have completed a dental-assisting program, or have met State requirements to take on expanded functions within the office.

 In addition to job openings due to employment growth, some job openings will arise out of the need to replace assistants who transfer to other occupations, retire, or leave for other reasons.